straightVibing/Initial-Report/Initial Report.md

 - Not sure what
 - More examples

+- @Yujin2019
+  - Pure cultures are useful to clarify electron transfer mechanisms
+  - Potential link to biofilm section here
+  - Distillary wastewater waster water contains orgianic substrates could be used as its been done successfully in the past
+  - LINK TO THIS IN THE PROPER REVIEW SECTION

 ## Biofilm

 The biofilm of an MFC is the layers of bacteria that form on the anode.
 As the thickness of the biofilm increases the quantity of bacteria increases, this allows for an increased rate of electron release as the organic matter present is broken down.
 However, if the biofilm is too thick then there will be mass transport issues that will reduce the power output of the cell.
 As a result, according to @Logan2008, biofilms are generally a few millimetres thick.